Apr-23-LC-LiftOff-STL/Liftoff-Team-Christine/README.md

 Use the checks below to explore the working app.

-1. Start the application and navigate to the *Add Job* view.
+1. Start the application and navigate to the *Add models.org.launchcode.qleanquotes.persistent.Job* view.
 1. Create a new employer from the form and view the resulting object in the employer table.
 1. Create at least two new skills from the form and view the objects in the skill table.
-1. Create a new Job from the form, selecting at least two skills.
+1. Create a new models.org.launchcode.qleanquotes.persistent.Job from the form, selecting at least two skills.

    a.
 Once created, view the job table and verify that there is an ``employer_id`` column in it.